PMR2/PMR2userdocs/glossary.rst

    Mercurial
       `Mercurial <http://mercurial.selenic.com/>`_ is a distributed version control system previously used by the Physiome Model Repository software to maintain a history of changes to files in :term:`workspaces`.
 See a tour of the `Mercurial basics`_ for some good introductory material.

+   PMR
+      An instance of :term:`PMR2` known as the Physiome Model Repository.
+The official URL of PMR is https://models.physiomeproject.org.
+A :term:`teaching instance` is also available for testing and teaching purposes.

    PMR2
       The software that powers the Auckland Physiome Repository.